-After the Petrograd uprising the entire working people of Russia rose under Bolshevik leadership to carry the revolution forward, and Soviet power set out on its triumphal march throughout the country.
+After the Petrograd uprising the entire working people of Russia rose under Bolshevik leadership to carry the revolution forward, and Soviet power set out on its triumphant march throughout the country.

-The victory of the Great October Revolution ushered in a new era in world history, the era of the transition from capitalism to socialism and communism.
-It was the world's first triumphant socialist revolution, and it was inspired and led by Lenin.
-The victory of the Great October Revolution is a victory of Leninism.
+The victory of the Great October Revolution ushered in a new era in world history, the era of the transition to socialism and communism.
+The world's first victorious socialist revolution was inspired, organized and led by the Bolshevik Party headed by Lenin.